SkafteNicki/dtu_mlops/s3_reproducibility/config_files.md

     Remember to add it to your `requirements.txt` file.

-2. Next take a look at the `vae_mnist.py` and `model.py` file and understand what is going on.
+2. Next, take a look at the `vae_mnist.py` and `model.py` files and understand what is going on.
 It is a model we will revisit during the course.

 3. Identify the key hyperparameters of the script.
-Some of them should be easy to find, but at least 3 have made it into the core part of the code.
-One essential hyperparameter is also not included in the script but is needed to be completely reproducible (HINT: the weights of any neural network are initialized at random).
+Some of them should be easy to find, but at least three have made it into the core part of the code.
+One essential hyperparameter is also not included in the script but is needed for the code to be completely reproducible (HINT: the weights of any neural network are initialized at random).

     ??? success "Solution"

         From the top of the file `batch_size`, `x_dim`, `hidden_dim` can be found as hyperparameters.
-Looking through the code it can be seen that the `latent_dim` of the encoder and decoder, `lr` or the optimzer, `epochs` in the training loop also are hyperparameters.
-Finally, the `seed` is not included in the script but is needed to make the script fully reproducible e.g. `torch.manual_seed(seed)`.
+Looking through the code it can be seen that the `latent_dim` of the encoder and decoder, `lr` for the optimzer, and `epochs` in the training loop are also hyperparameters.
+Finally, the `seed` is not included in the script but is needed to make the script fully reproducible, e.g. `torch.manual_seed(seed)`.

-4. Write a configuration file `config.yaml` where you write down the hyperparameters that you have found
+4. Write a configuration file `config.yaml` where you write down the hyperparameters that you have found.

 5. Get the script running by loading the configuration file inside your script (using hydra) that incorporates the hyperparameters into the script.
 Note: you should only edit the `vae_mnist.py` file and not the `model.py` file.

-6. Run the script
+6. Run the script.

-7. By default hydra will write the results to a `outputs` folder, with a sub-folder for the day the experiment was run and further the time it was started.
-Inspect your run by going over each file the hydra has generated and check the information has been logged.
+7. By default hydra will write the results to an `outputs` folder, with a sub-folder for the day the experiment was run and further the time it was started.
+Inspect your run by going over each file that hydra has generated and check that the information has been logged.
 Can you find the hyperparameters?

 8. Hydra also allows for dynamically changing and adding parameters on the fly from the command-line:

-    1. Try changing one parameter from the command-line
+    1. Try changing one parameter from the command-line.

         ```bash
         python vae_mnist.py hyperparameters.seed=1234
         ```

-    2. Try adding one parameter from the command-line
+    2. Try adding one parameter from the command-line.

         ```bash
         python vae_mnist.py +experiment.stuff_that_i_want_to_add=42